• NOTICE: Information below is offered for awareness and education purposes not for promoting TT patronage. Please boycott TT business.

 • Anything Builders – The name says it all

 * Steven’s Odd Jobs – They have a white van with red and black lettering and they tow a white trailer behind the van.
 They have been seen recently in the Hamburg, New York area supporting their “brothers” in the reconstruction of the old “Common Ground” Bakery in Hamburg New York.
-I suspect that they at some point in the future will be reopening the site. (bakery)
+I suspect that they at some point in the future will be reopening the site as a Yellow Deli.

 • Evergreen Construction – General Contracting (trim carpentry, commercial installation of doors and hardware) Located in Hillsboro, Va.